Snackmonger/aristoxenus/docs/style_guide.rst

 Biseptimal scale
     C D E F G A# B

-    Placeholder name for now...
-Named for the fact that the scale enharmonically seems to have a b7 and natural 7.
+    Our own designation, derived from the fact that the scale enharmonically seems to have a b7 and natural 7.

 Paleochromatic Scale
     C Db E F Gb A B